symfony/symfony-docs/best_practices/templates.rst

     Use Twig templating format for your templates.

-Generally speaking, PHP templates are much more verbose than Twig templates because they lack native support for lots of modern features needed by templates, like inheritance, automatic escaping and named arguments for filters and functions.
+Generally speaking, PHP templates are more verbose than Twig templates because they lack native support for lots of modern features needed by templates, like inheritance, automatic escaping and named arguments for filters and functions.